 - make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those arrangements.
-In this council, that officer is the strategic director and chief finance officer; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - approve the statement of accounts.
+In this council, that officer is the chief finance officer; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - approve the statement of accounts.

-The statement of accounts was considered and approved at the audit and governance committee meeting on 26 September 2012.
+The statement of accounts was considered and approved at the audit and governance committee meeting on 23 September 2013.

-Chairman of audit and governance committee
+Chairman of audit and governance committee 23 September 2013